 Do I Have To Make a Deposit?

-Not all gambling sties require a deposit to earn a free play, but most do.
-It varies from one site to another.
-But even if you don’t need to make a deposit to earn a free play, you will usually have to deposit before you can withdraw any winnings.
+Not all betting apps require a deposit to earn a free play, but most do.
+Even if you don’t need to make a deposit to earn a free play, you will usually have to deposit before you can withdraw any winnings.